codelion/LRMTokenEconomy/report/report.md

 ## Acquiring response and thinking token data

  - For many models, the number of reasoning tokens is also directly provided by the API.
-However we found this number to be unreliable in some cases.
+However we found this number to be unreliable in many cases.
 For example, Anthropic models would only return the length of the transcribed CoT, not the actual CoT lengths.
 Other models would occasionally return CoT lengths that were longer than the total completion length.
 The evaluation scripts perform consistency checks to assess the validity of returned CoT lengths and fell back to estimated the CoT  length with one of the following formula:
    - When CoT is not available: CoT tokens = Completion tokens - Answer length in characters / 3.1
    - When CoT is available: CoT tokens = Completion tokens * Cot length in characters / completion length in characters